UAEC 261 / EU Regulation

 per passenger, United Airlines claims

-How United Airlines Resists Claims
+Common Challenges With United Airlines Claims

-United's initial rejection rate is high — approximately 55% of claims for EU-departing flights.
 They sometimes claim EC261 does not apply to US carriers — this is incorrect.

 Common rejection wording includes 'weather conditions,' 'ATC restrictions,' and 'operational issues' — we verify these claims against actual data.